jay-j/golden-sun-manip/notes.md

 Can't I just have four discrete outputs?
 Quick searches look like complicated / maybe not.
 Maybe with a custom branching network architecture.

+TensorFlow seems to have a MultiDiscrete space type?
+Also Discrete Choice of algorithm is really about the *action* space (not so much the *observation* space).

 ## Reward Function
 What is the reward function?
 Idea: reward after every turn: `sum(ally_health) - sum(enemy_health) - 2000[qty invalid action]`